muraliKrishnaMididoddi/muraliKrishnaMididoddi/README.md

 ## About Me

 Hello!
-I'm Murali Krishna Mididoddi, Machine Learning Engineer and Data Analyst with practical experience in predictive modeling and automation, interned at Indian Railways to enhance process optimization.
-Enhanced scheduling accuracy and reduced downtime through predictive models.
-Participated in the International Conference on Machine Learning for deeper understanding and application of advanced techniques.
-Seeks to utilize analytics expertise and teamwork skills to develop scalable solutions for complex business challenges.
+I'm Murali Krishna Mididoddi,Machine Learning Engineer with expertise in Big Data Engineering, Data Analytics, and ML.
+Proficient in designing and optimizing scalable data pipelines, deploying ML models, and implementing real-time fraud detection systems.
+Strong in SQL, Python, Exploratory Data Analysis, AWS, and data engineering, with a track record of delivering cost-effective, high-performance solutions.
+Passionate about transforming raw data into actionable insights.
 ## Table of Contents

 - [About Me](#about-me)